 This UGen Graph Function we used in the second example above is similar to the Function we used in the first one, but with one notable difference: It has an extra UGen called Out.
 Out writes out an ar or kr signal to one of the server's busses, which can be thought of as mixer channels or outputs.
 We'll discuss busses in greater detail later, but for now just be aware that they're used for playing audio out of the computer, and for reading it in from sources such as microphones.

 Out takes two arguments: The first is the index number of the bus to write out on.
 These start from 0, which on a stereo setup is usually the left output channel.
 The second is either a UGen or an Array of UGens.
 If you provide an array (i.e. a multichannel output) then the first channel will be played out on the bus with the indicated index, the second channel on the bus with the indicated index + 1, and so on.

 Here's a stereo example to make clear how this works.
-The SinOsc with the frequency argument of 440 Hz will be played out on bus 0 (the left channel), and the SinOsc with the frequency argument of 442 Hz will be played out on bus 1 (the right channel).
+The SinOsc with the frequency argument of 440 Hz will be played out on the first output bus (the left channel), and the SinOsc with the frequency argument of 442 Hz will be played out on the second bus (the right channel).
+By default,

 When you use Function-play an Out UGen is in fact created for you if you do not explicitly create one.
 The default bus index for this Out UGen is 0.

 Both Function-play and SynthDef-play return another type of object, a Synth, which represents a synth on the server.
 If you store this object by assigning it to a variable you can control it's behaviour in various ways.
 For instance the method 'free' causes the synth on the server to stop playing and its memory and cpu resources to be freed.